thomassems/thomassems/README.md

   I'm a passionate software engineer with experience across multiple domains, including mental health, fintech, and self-development.
 My focus is on building innovative solutions with cutting-edge technologies to make a real-world impact.
 I enjoy tinkering with AI, diving into new tools, and continuously pushing myself to improve; both professionally and personally.
 </p>

 - 🌱 **Currently working on:** Building **Neural Bets**, a paper trading sports betting platform.
+- 🧠 **Currently learning:** Scaling applications and core concepts in system design.
-- 💻 **At Keel Digital**: Software Engineering, contributing to the development of mental health software.
+- 💻 **At Keel Digital Solutions**: Software Engineering, contributing to the development of mental health software.
 - 🏢 **Previously at Blockhouse**: Software Engineering Intern, worked on fintech solutions at a fast-paced startup.
 - 🎓 **Education**: BSc in Computer Science & Statistics from the University of Toronto.